Blender MCP server

 2. Find the "BlenderMCP" tab

-3. Turn on the Poly Haven checkbox if you want assets from their API (optional)
+3. Enable the Poly Haven checkbox if you want to use assets from their API (optional)

 4. Click "Connect to Claude"

-5. Make sure the MCP server is running
+5. Make sure the MCP server is configured in your AI application

-Once connected, you'll see a hammer icon in Claude with tools for the Blender MCP.
+Once the connection is established, you'll see a hammer icon in Claude with tools for the Blender MCP.

 Capabilities